Updated: Nov 18, 2021

 Rental models leave brands without much control of the customer relationship, brand loyalty, or predictable sales results.

-Subscription Payment Model: Fairown
+Subscription Model: Fairown

-A good example of a subscription payment model provider is Fairown.
+A good example of a subscription model provider is Fairown.
 This model is built on B2B infrastructure created by the provider, for example, Fairown.
 It is designed to convert buyers into subscribers and increase customer loyalty to brands.
 This is achieved by keeping the customer relationship in the hands of the brand.

 By using transaction data and a smooth renewal process to improve customer retention and loyalty, brands will have predictable levels of new sales across product categories.
 Customer lifetime value increases through product bundling with higher purchase sizes and a boost in profitability via add-on services.
 The brand, not the retailer, is the one triggering and choosing upselling options.
 To increase loyalty, customers can continue payments until the end of the subscription cycle and keep the product, instead of a mid-term buyout option as for rentals.

-The distribution model of subscription-based payments enables to launch a white-label concept and merge the payment method seamlessly into existing branding.
+The distribution model of subscriptions enables to launch a white-label concept and merge the payment method seamlessly into existing branding.
 Brands can choose to push products to market through either retailers or direct sales and leverage this payment model across sales channels.
 They also get the power to steer the secondary market in a sustainable way.

-Subscription payment model is key in customer retention, higher lifetime value, recurring sales, and sustainable expansion of sales channels.
+Subscription model is key in customer retention, higher lifetime value, recurring sales, and sustainable expansion of sales channels.

-Subscription-Based Models Drive a Circular Economy
+Driving a Circular Economy

 Looking at the examples of Grover and Fairown, they both empower the circular economy, which is rewarding and crucial from the perspective of sustainability.
 The lifetime value of products and devices is maximised by pushing them to the secondary market or utilising their components in new product creation processes.